 2. Meet with the representatives of the Independent Auditors, both with and without members of management present.
 Among the items to be discussed in these meetings are the Independent Auditors’ evaluation of Synopsys’ financial and accounting personnel and the cooperation that the Independent Auditors receive during the course of the audit.

 3. Review with the Independent Auditors and Synopsys’ financial and accounting personnel the adequacy and effectiveness of the internal control over financial reporting of Synopsys, and elicit any recommendations for the improvement of such internal control procedures or particular areas in which new or more detailed controls or procedures are desirable.
 Particular emphasis should be given to the adequacy of such internal controls to expose any payments, transactions or procedures that might be deemed illegal or otherwise improper.

-5. Oversee the internal audit function of Synopsys, including consultation with the internal auditor to determine areas for review and audit, review of the activities of the internal audit function, review of significant reports prepared by the internal audit department together with management’s response and follow-up to these reports, and the coordination of the internal audit program with the Independent Auditors, with particular attention to the balance between independent and internal auditing resources.
-The Committee shall meet privately with the internal auditor as necessary.
-The Committee shall annually review the experience and qualifications of the senior members of the internal auditors and the quality control procedures of the internal auditors.
+5. Oversee the internal audit function of Synopsys, including consultation with the VP of Internal Audit to determine areas for review and audit, review of the activities of the internal audit function, review of significant reports prepared by the internal audit department together with management’s response and follow-up to these reports, and the coordination of the internal audit program with the Independent Auditors, with particular attention to the balance between independent and internal auditing resources.
+The Committee shall meet privately with the VP of Internal Audit as necessary.
+The Committee shall annually review the experience and qualifications of the senior members of the internal audit department and the quality control procedures of the internal audit department.

 6. Discuss, periodically, policies for risk assessments and risk management with members of Synopsys’ Treasury department and internal audit groups.